 To calculate partial columns from number density profiles, we need to determine an appropriate altitude range for the partial columns.
 ACE-FTS measurements have a high sensitivity throughout the vertical range, but PEARL-FTS and TANSO-FTS sensitivities vary as a function of altitude.
 For each profile, we calculate as a function of altitude the sensitivity of the retrieval to the measurement, by summing the rows of the averaging kernel (Vigouroux et al., 2007).
 This value, normally between 0 and 1, indicates what fraction of the retrieved value is due to the measurement (as opposed to the a priori).
-From this, we calculate the altitude range (h_t, h_u) where at least a fraction f of the profiles have a measurement sensitivity larger than c.
-The choice of f and c is an optimisation problem.
+From this, we calculate the altitude range (h_l, h_u) where at least a fraction f of the profiles have a measurement sensitivity larger than c.
+The choice of f and c is an optimization problem.
 If they are too large, the altitude range becomes very small and the result is closer to a single layer retrieval than to a partial column; but if they are too small, then a large part of the partial columns is due to the a priori and we are not really comparing measurements.
-There is no single obvious solution to this optimisation.
+There is no single obvious solution to this optimization.
+Specific criteria for choosing f and c will be presented in Sect.
+3.2.
+Typically, it is desirable to have c = 1 and f = 0.5, such that half the profiles have full sensitivity at a particular altitude.

 Once the altitude range is chosen, we define an operator g such that levels within the range have value 1, and levels outside it have value 0, and calculate the partial columns by where $n{\rm pc}$ is the partial column estimate, g is the partial column operator (i.e. a vector consisting of ones at levels within the partial column range, and 0 elsewhere), and \hat{x} is the (smoothed) methane profile.
-We calculate the difference in partial columns by
+We calculate the difference in partial columns by where $n{pc,2}$ and $n{pc,1}$ are the partial column values for TANSO-FTS, ACE-FTS, and PEARL-FTS, depending on the specific comparison set.

-$$n{\rm pc} = g \frac{N}{\chi} \hat{\mathbf{x}} \,, \tag{6}$$
+$$n{\rm pc} = g \frac{N}{x} \hat{x} \,, \tag{6}$$